bleote/Snake-Game-Improved-Structure/README.md

   - `GameAssembly` for core logic
   - `UtilsAssembly` for helper components
   - `TestsAssembly` for unit tests
-- Improved class and functions naming, organization, and separation of responsibilities.
+- Improved classes and functions naming, organization, and separation of responsibilities.
 - Improved scene organization, with clearer breakdowns that help readability.
 - Reusable interfaces (e.g., `IGameInput`) introduced to allow for future platform-specific inputs.